Your browser version is no longer supported, so you may experience issues while using this site.

 If you complete the course, you could get a up to a 10% discount on your policy!
 Check out the terms and conditions for more details.

 Other things to keep in mind

 It can be a good idea to check your policy before the end of each renewal period.
-When shopping around be sure to ask about optional extras, like coverage for windscreen damage, and explore savings like the AAMI Safe Driver Rewards®.
+When shopping around be sure to ask about Optional Covers, like coverage for windscreen damage, and explore savings like the AAMI Safe Driver Rewards®.